LavaMoat/lavamoat.github.io/src/content/docs/guides/allow-scripts.md

 :::note[Deprecated]

-Use [@lavamoat/harden][lavamoat-harden] if you're on modern versions of popular package managers, it leverages their native capabilities to provide the same protections. `allow-scripts` is now only recommended for older versions of package managers or to achieve precise dependency pinning with yarn allowlist.
+Use [@lavamoat/harden][lavamoat-harden] if you're using a modern version of a popular package manager.
+It leverages their native capabilities to provide the same protections. `@lavamoat/allow-scripts` is now only recommended for older versions of package managers or to achieve precise dependency pinning under yarn.

 :::